March 29 – 31, 2023

 Student Poster Presentations

-Join us at the 2023 NASW Arkansas Annual Conference and participate in the Student Presentations and Competition!
+Join us at the 2024 NASW Conference and participate in the Student Poster Presentations and Competition!
 All BSW and MSW students are welcome to participate.
 This is a fun way to practice your presentation and networking skills in a supportive environment.
 This is also a good way for the social work programs around the state to highlight student accomplishments.

 There will be designated times at the conference for you to present your work.
-The poster sessions will be held on Thursday, March 30, 2023.
+The poster sessions will be held on Thursday, March 14, 2023.
+You will be asked to stand with your poster 2 times during the day for about 1 hour each time to discuss your poster with conference attendees as they walk through the poster session.
+Your poster presentation should take 8-10 minutes.

 Category 1: Innovative programs or interventions from field placement (internship) experience.
 Innovative is defined as new ways to address old problems.
 Programs or interventions may include therapeutic models, funding sources, partnerships, or other cutting-edge ideas for helping social work clients or the social work profession.

 Category 2: Public policy that is current or relevant to social work practice.
-Public policy presentation submissions must include the following: presentation defines the social policy or issue clearly; presentation states the policy as it currently is and analyzes its strengths and limitations; presentation identifies vulnerable and at-risk populations and specific ways in which these groups are impacted by the current policy; presentation incorporates the six core values of the social work profession identified in the NASW Code of Ethics into the overall policy analysis; presentation states at least five recommendations to improve current policy.
+Public policy poster submissions must include the following: poster defines the social policy or issue clearly; poster states the policy as it currently is and analyzes its strengths and limitations; poster identifies vulnerable and at-risk populations and specific ways in which these groups are impacted by the current policy; poster incorporates the six core values of the social work profession identified in the NASW Code of Ethics into the overall policy analysis; poster states at least five recommendations to improve current policy.
 These recommendations should incorporate all levels of social work practice and may include examples of how other states have addressed this same policy issue.

 Category 3: Graduate research project or practice evaluation.
 This should be a completed project.
 This may be the student’s work OR something that a student worked on with a faculty member or community practitioner.
 (Masters students only)